GlaivePro/Hidevara/README.md

 > Even though Laravel >=6.x includes Ignition which no longer dumps your variables, it requires Whoops itself.
 And in some cases you can still get to the old error page with variables dumped.

+> This package works fine with Laravel 8.
+I haven't updated it lately because it just works as fine as it did before.

 Laravel millipackage that hides your variables from getting dumped in the Whoops page when your app crashes.

 `Hidevara` is japonese for `hide the damn vars`.